erikschmutz/aws-cf/README.md

   - path: `$root/aws/API.yml`
     name: `API`
 ```

-This example configuration file, services.yml, defines environments and stacks to deploy.
-Each environment specifies the AWS profile, region, and artifact bucket.
-Stacks are defined with their respective paths and names.
+In this example configuration file, services.yml, environments and stacks are defined for deployment.
+Each environment specifies an AWS profile, region, and artifact bucket, while stacks are defined with their respective file paths and names.

-To deploy these stacks, use the aws-cf deploy command, providing the configuration file as an argument.
-The utility will deploy each stack in the specified order, starting with the root directory as the base.
+To deploy these stacks, simply run the aws-cf deploy command.
+The utility will deploy each stack in the order specified, using the root directory as the base path.

+## Why Use aws-cf Instead of More Opinionated Tools?
+aws-cf provides a simple wrapper around CloudFormation, serving as an alternative to more opinionated frameworks like Terraform or AWS CDK.
+Unlike these tools, aws-cf does not alter the underlying CloudFormation, making it easy to stop using if needed without major changes to your infrastructure.

-## Core priciples
+## Core Principles

-1. Unlike many frameworks outthere, `aws-cf` should be able to integrate with existing cloudformation without needing any changes to the underlying code.
-2. It should be possible without any refactors to the underlying code to remove the `aws-cf` and go back to writing cloudformation directly along with bash scripts.
-3. It should be a minimal API, additional features should be part of add-ons instead of the core library.

-## When to use this framework compared to more opinionate.
+Seamless Integration: aws-cf works with your existing CloudFormation templates without requiring any modifications.
+Non-Intrusive: You can easily revert to writing CloudFormation directly and managing deployments with bash scripts, without any major refactors.
+Minimal API: The core library remains lightweight, with additional features available through optional add-ons rather than baked into the core.